fbpx

-Adverse possession claims are common in English law and can relate to land that is registered or unregistered.
-If you are faced with the adverse possession of your land, or if someone else is claiming title to land or property that you feel belongs to you, the specialist commercial property solicitors at Ackroyd Legal can help you.
+Adverse possession of land is common in English law and can relate to land that is registered or unregistered.
+If you are faced with the adverse possession of your land or if someone else is claiming title to land or property that you feel belongs to you, the specialist commercial property solicitors at Ackroyd Legal can help you.
 We will provide straightforward advice based on the facts of your case and explain the evidence that will be needed in support of your claim.

-In cases of adverse possession, time will be of the essence, on both sides of the dispute.
-If the claimant can show that they have held adverse possession for 10 years (or 12 years in certain circumstances), they will usually be allowed to retain the land or property and even become the registered owner.
-This means that for the possessor, it is important to try to leave things exactly as they are for as long as possible, because of this qualifying period.
+In cases of adverse possession, time will be of the essence on both sides of the dispute.
+If the claimant can show that they have held adverse possession for 10 years (or 12 years in certain circumstances), they will usually be allowed to register as proprietors and acquire possessory title.
+This means that for the possessor, it is important to try to leave things exactly as they are for as long as possible because of this qualifying period.
 However, for the original owner, it is equally important to take steps to remove the possessor as soon as possible to prevent them from claiming title to the land.
 Both sides should, therefore, seek legal advice at the earliest opportunity when the issue of adverse possession arises.

-Some cases of adverse possession will be heard in court or by the Adjudicator of the Land Registry, however if a settlement can be reached at an earlier stage, this will usually save time and be far more cost effective for everyone involved.
-Whatever the circumstances, please contact us and we will be very happy to help you.
+Some cases of adverse possession claims will be heard in court or by the Adjudicator of the Land Registry; however, if a settlement can be reached at an earlier stage, this will usually save time and be far more cost-effective for everyone involved.
+Whatever the circumstances, please contact us, and we will be very happy to help you.

 The enforcement of securities will vary according to the nature of both lender and borrower.
 It can apply to large companies going into administration as well as to the repossession of residential properties in cases of mortgage arrears.
 It is important to remember that different creditors may have different interests which may conflict with one another, so it is important for both lenders and borrowers in situations of arrears to seek legal advice in order to ensure that their interests are protected.